Lenovo might drop another affordable budget tablet

-Lenovo is one of the last companies still churning out cool and reasonably priced Android tablets worth buying, and it looks like it may be adding another to its list.
+Lenovo is one of the last companies still churning out cool and reasonably priced Android tablets worth buying, and it looks like the company may be adding another to its list.

 A mysterious model popped up on benchmarking website Geekbench with the model number TB-8703F.
 By the looks of the specs listed, it could be a newer version of the Lenovo Tab 3.